18F/joining-18f/_positions/product-manager.md

 **Supervisory status:** No
 **Security clearance:** Public Trust - background investigation required.

 Do you have a passion for public service?
 The General Services Administration (GSA) is looking for you!
-GSA is a federal government agency whose mission is to bring the best value in real estate, acquisition, and technology services to the American people.<br>
+GSA is a federal government agency whose mission is to bring the best value in real estate, acquisition, and technology services to the American people.

 ##Role summary:
 An 18F Product Manager is the steward who guides a product from concept to delivery.
 As a Product Manager, you’ll lead cross-functional teams to deliver user-centered products using agile methodologies.
 You will build collaborative relationships with our partners and customers to help meet the needs of their mission and users, and to achieve lasting transformation in the way they build and buy digital services.

-##Duties:<br>
+##Duties:
-The duties of this position include, but are not limited to, the following objectives:<br>
+The duties of this position include, but are not limited to, the following objectives:

-**Objective #1: You will own the product vision and lead end-to-end product development.**<br>
+**Objective #1: You will own the product vision and lead end-to-end product development.**
 - Establish a shared vision and understanding across the team.
 - Ensure all members of the 18F and partner teams have a shared understanding of the project’s objectives and goals.
 - Navigate complex bureaucratic relationships to bring stakeholders together around a common goal.
 - Apply user centered design methods to ensure we’re building the right product.
 - Revisit and revise project direction based on the outcome of experiments and user-based learning.